How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 Prepare Materials and Teams (Day Before)

 24 hours beforePrint clue sheets (one per team).
 Prepare any physical props — hidden envelopes, locked boxes, materials for build challenges.
 Assign teams randomly (4-5 people per team).
-Name the teams or let them name themselves at kickoff.
-Prepare the scoring sheet.
-Designate a 'home base' where teams return when time is up.
-If virtual, set up a shared Google Doc or Slack channel where teams submit their evidence.
+Let teams name themselves at kickoff.
+Prepare the scoring sheet and designate a 'home base.'
+If virtual, set up a shared Google Doc or Slack channel for evidence submission.

 Stagger team start times by 2 minutes if using the same route.
-This prevents teams from following each other and copies the hunt feel of being 'alone together.'
+Prevents teams from following each other and keeps the hunt feel of being 'alone together.'

 Launch and Monitor (Hunt Day)

-Event timeBrief all teams in 3 minutes: here are the rules, here's the time limit, here's where to return.
+Event timeBrief all teams in 3 minutes: rules, time limit, where to return.
 Start the clock.
-During the hunt, stay at home base and monitor submissions (for virtual) or be available by phone (for outdoor).
-Send a '15 minutes remaining' message to all teams.
+Stay at home base and monitor submissions (virtual) or be reachable by phone (outdoor).
+Send a '15 minutes remaining' alert to all teams.
 When time is up, it's up — teams returning late lose 2 points per minute.
 Strict timing creates the urgency that makes the hunt feel consequential.

 Your hunt starts NOW.
-Timer: [X] minutes.
-Rules: - Complete as many challenges as possible before time runs out - Photo/video proof required for every task - Submit evidence to [channel/doc/email] - Late return = -2 points per minute - Creativity counts: judges award bonus points for style Meeting point: [Location] at [End time] Go.
-The clock is ticking.
+You have [X] minutes.
+Rules: - Complete as many challenges as possible before time is up - Photo/video proof required for every task - Submit evidence to [channel/doc/email] - Late return = -2 points per minute - Judges award bonus points for creativity Meeting point: [Location] at [End time] Go.
+Clock is running.

-Play a dramatic countdown sound effect when launching the hunt.
+Play a dramatic countdown sound effect at the launch.
 It sounds silly but it genuinely increases urgency and excitement.

 Score and Celebrate (Post-Hunt)

-Immediately after teams returnScore the submissions on the spot — speed matters because the energy is still high.
-Display the best photos and videos on screen while you tally.
+Immediately after teams returnScore submissions on the spot — while the energy is still high.
+Display the best photos and videos on screen while tallying.
 Announce winners with mock awards: 'Best Photo,' 'Most Creative Solution,' 'Fastest Team,' 'Best Dressed.'
-Share all the best submissions in the team channel that afternoon.
-The content from the hunt becomes shared team lore — people reference it for months.
+Share all submissions in the team channel that afternoon.
+This content becomes shared team lore — people reference it for months.

 Hunt results are in!
-Overall winner: [Team Name] — [Score] points Best photo: [Team Name] — [which challenge] Most creative: [Team Name] — [which challenge] Best comeback: [Team Name] — [story] All photo evidence is in [channel/album link].
+Overall winner: [Team Name] — [Score] points Best photo: [Team Name] — [which challenge] Most creative: [Team Name] — [which challenge] Best comeback: [Team Name] — [story] Full photo album: [channel/link].
 Some of these are going in the next all-hands.
 Next hunt: [Date or 'stay tuned'].

 If you're on Actify, the platform handles team assignment, clue distribution, photo submission, and auto-scoring — you just design the challenges.